How To Start Selling On Fine Art America (And Make Money)

 1) Do Keyword Research

-It goes without saying that you need to add your main keywords to a product’s title and description.
+You need to add your main keywords to a product’s title and description.

 Doing keyword research manually will not be enough – it’s better to use a keyword research tool to brainstorm keyword ideas.